-Expenses incurred under Contributions to the Resolution Fund (CFR), to the Single Resolution Fund (CFUR) and Extraordinary contribution over the banking sector are recognised in expenses at the moment the liability is generated (application of IFRIC 21 - Levies).
+Expenses incurred under "Contributions to the Resolution Fund" (CFR), to the "Single Resolution Fund" (CFUR) and "Extraordinary contribution over the banking sector" are recognised in expenses at the moment the liability is generated (application of IFRIC 21 - Levies).

-The item Extraordinary contribution over the banking Sector is estimated according to the terms of the Decree-Law No. 55-A/2010.
+The item "Extraordinary contribution over the banking sector" is estimated according to the terms of the Decree-Law No. 55-A/2010.
 The determination of the amount payable is based on:

-- i) the annual average liability recorded in the balance sheet deducted from core capital (Tier 1) and supplementary capital (Tier 2) and deposits covered by the Deposit Guarantee Fund; and - ii) the notional amount of derivative financial instruments.
+(Tier 2) and deposits covered by the Deposit Guarantee Fund; and ii.
+The notional amount of derivative financial instruments.

-The item Contribution to the Resolution Fund corresponds to the mandatory periodic contributions paid to the Fund, in accordance with Decree-Law No. 24/2013.
+The item "Contribution to the Resolution Fund" corresponds to the mandatory periodic contributions paid to the Fund, in accordance with Decree-Law No. 24/2013.
 The periodic contributions are determined using a base rate, established by the Banco de Portugal, to be applied in each year and which may be adjusted to the credit institution's risk profile.
 The periodic contributions are levied on the liabilities of the member credit institutions, in accordance with Article 10 of the aforementioned Decree-Law, deducted from the liability elements that are part of the Tier 1 and Tier 2 capital and from the deposits covered by the Deposit Guarantee Fund.